Knights of Badassdom: Production

-The film is directed by Joe Lynch, and stars Peter Dinklage, Ryan Kwanten, Steve Zahn and Summer Glau.
+The film is directed by Joe Lynch and stars Peter Dinklage, Ryan Kwanten, Steve Zahn, and Summer Glau.
 Spectral Motion contributed the special effects in the film.
 The film was co-written by Kevin Dreyfuss and Matt Wall.

 Filming began in July 2010 in and around Spokane, Washington.
-In September 2012, Wade Bradley of IndieVest reported Knights of Badassdom was still in "post-production" and that the film was anticipated to be released theatrically in "the first half of 2013."
+In September 2012, Wade Bradley of IndieVest reported that Knights of Badassdom was still in "post-production" and that the film was anticipated to be released theatrically in "the first half of 2013."

-On March 4, 2013 updates reported that an edit of the film was screened March 5, 2013 to potential buyers in Los Angeles.
+On March 4, 2013, updates reported that an edit of the film was screened on March 5, 2013, to potential buyers in Los Angeles.

 On July 25, 2013, it was announced that Entertainment One had bought the North American distribution rights to the film with Wade Bradley negotiating the deal for IndieVest Pictures.

-Some footage from the film and interviews with Douglas Tait are featured in the monster-movie documentary Men in Suits.
+Some footage from the film and interviews with Douglas Tait are featured in the monster movie documentary Men in Suits.

-Initial DVD release on April 1, 2014.
+The initial DVD and Blu-ray releases were in the United States on April 1, 2014.
+On February 9, 2015, the DVD was also released in the U.K.

-As of March 2015 the film has been broadcast on Sky Movies in the UK, and Netflix in the United States.
+As of March 2015, the film has been broadcast on Sky Movies in the U.K. and on Netflix in the United States.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 67% based on 15 reviews, with an average rating of 5.07/10.
-On Metacritic, the film has a weighted average score of 56 out of 100, based on four critics, indicating "mixed or average reviews".
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 63% based on 16 reviews, with an average rating of 5.1/10.
+On Metacritic, the film has a weighted average score of 56 out of 100, based on four critics, indicating "mixed or average" reviews.